urakubo/UNI-EM/README.md

 4. A 3D annotator was equipped for visual inspection and annotation (based on Three.js).
 5. 2D/3D filtration functions were equipped for pre/postprocessing of the segmented images (based on skimage and opencv3).

 Multiple users can simultaneously use it through web browsers.
-The goal is to develop a unified software environment for DNN-based segmentation, ground truth segmentation, pre/postprocessing, proofreading, annotation, and visualization.
+The goal is to develop a unified software environment for  ground truth preparation, DNN-based segmentation, pre/postprocessing, proofreading, annotation, and visualization.
 The VAST Lite is recommended for 3D ground truth generation (https://software.rc.fas.harvard.edu/lichtman/vast/ ).

 ## System requirements
 Operating system: Microsoft Windows 10 (64 bit).
 Linux and macOS versions will be built in future.